oracle/macaron/docs/source/pages/output_files.rst

 Unique result path
 ''''''''''''''''''

-Macaron creates a different directory under ``reports`` to store the report files for each target repository.
+For each target repository, Macaron creates a directory under ``reports`` to store the report files.
 This directory path is formed from the git host name (e.g ``github.com``), the owner and the name of that repository.
 The final path is created using the following template: